Such a curious thought, that I would have a calling on my life. A purpose.

 It was all about the freedom that I found in my calling.

 This is an important aspect to calling.
 While God will call you to a purpose, rarely does he determine the place, not never, just rarely.
 Within this purpose we have freedom.
 In my situation, I was pretty much living the dream in Christian Education.
 I was at an amazing school, people came from all over the country and even from abroad to see what we were doing at school.
-I was invited to present our story and philosophy at both Christian and secular education forums and conferences and importantly, my family was very much settled.
+I was invited to present our story and philosophy at both Christian and secular education forums and conferences and importantly, my family were very much settled.
 I was comfortable.

 I was then asked to take up a new position in a school that would require me taking a difficult step away from my comfort and to begin the process of leading change once again.
 At first, it all seemed too difficult and too much like hard work...I had after all put in all the blood, sweat and tears (with the help of many amazing people around me of course) and I was reaping the reward of that work.
 Leading change is ugly, people get stretched, people often get hurt, and it is hard work, why would I willingly do that again?
 Especially if I was fulfilling God's calling on my life already, I was fulfilling God's calling on my life by being in Christian Education after all.

 The reality is that your calling in not just about purpose, it is also about growth.
 As my last boss used to say, 'what can I do today to be of more use to Him tomorrow?